Photo of a white woman with freckles and brown hair in front of a floor to ceiling bookshelf.

 Descended from ocean dwellers, Ching-In Chen is a genderqueer Chinese American writer, community organizer and teacher.
 They are author of The Heart’s Traffic: a novel in poems (Arktoi Books/Red Hen Press, 2009) and recombinant (Kelsey Street Press, 2018 Lambda Literary Award for Transgender Poetry) as well as chapbooks to make black paper sing (speCt!
 Books) and Kundiman for Kin :: Information Retrieval for Monsters (Portable Press at Yo-Yo Labs, Leslie Scalapino Finalist).
 Chen is co-editor of The Revolution Starts at Home: Confronting Intimate Violence Within Activist Communities (South End Press, 1st edition; AK Press, 2nd edition) and currently a core member of the Massage Parlor Outreach Project as well as a Kelsey Street Press collective member.
 They have received fellowships from Kundiman, Lambda, Watering Hole, Can Serrat, Imagining America, Jack Straw Cultural Center and the Intercultural Leadership Institute as well as the Judith A. Markowitz Award for Exceptional New LGBTQ Writers.
 They are currently collaborating with Cassie Mira and others on Breathing in a Time of Disaster, a performance, installation and speculative writing project exploring breath through meditation, health and environmental justice.
 They teach in the School of Interdisciplinary Arts and Sciences and the MFA program in Creative Writing and Poetics at University of Washington Bothell and serve as Writer in Residence at Hugo House.

-Assistant Editor for the Best of the Net Anthology
+Visual Arts Coordinator at Best of the Net Anthology

 Hannah Olsson

-Managing Editor of Craft Chaps
+Managing Editor at Craft Chaps

 Hannah Olsson holds a double BA in Cinema and Creative Writing English from the University of Iowa.
 During her time in Iowa, Hannah was the president of The Translate Iowa Project, an organization devoted to publishing translated poetry, drama, and prose.
 Her work, both in English and Swedish, has been featured in boundless, earthwords magazine, InkLit Mag, and the University of Iowa’s Ten-Minute Play Festival, among others.
 Hannah enjoys works that tell stories of ordinary, distorted wonders.

-Fiction Editor of Craft Chaps
+Fiction Editor at Craft Chaps

-Prose Editor at Doubleback Books
+Prose Editor, Doubleback Books

 Rebecca Youé is a professional editor from Worcestershire, England.
 She has a degree in English and American Literature from Keele University and has worked in the publishing industry since graduating in 2012.
 In 2020 she was a reader for the Highland Book Prize.
 She is working on her first novel in her spare time.